hvac-io/hvac-io.github.io/_posts/2014-06-07-getting-bacnet-data-through-a-firewall.md

 By the way, some people directly expose their BACnet port (47808) to the Internet. **DON'T DO IT!** I exposed mine a few days ago to see if a fish would come up.
-Within 3 hours someone was fursiously sending BACnet packets to it.
+Within 3 hours someone was furiously sending BACnet packets to it.
 An attempted
 [buffer overflow](http://en.wikipedia.org/wiki/Buffer_overflow)?